Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteering or interning
+- Give examples of any experience you’ve gained through volunteering or through internships

-- You should highlight any achievements or responsibilities you took on in these roles.
+- Highlight any accomplishments or responsibilities you took on in these positions.

 References: